JRHB314/VBCS-Integration/README.md

   In graph databases, there are `Nodes` and `Relationships`.
 Nodes are enclosed in parantheses to resemble circles, and relationships are described using arrows.
 Copy and paste this code in the top console bar:

   ```
-  CREATE (userA:Person {name:"A"}) // here, we create a node that is a "Person" with an attribute called name
+  CREATE (userA:Person {name:"A"})
-  CREATE (userB:Person {name:"B"}) // create another node that represents a "Person" with an attribute called name
+  CREATE (userB:Person {name:"B"})
-  CREATE (userA)-[rel:FOLLOWS]->(userB) // create a relationship between the 2 nodes.
-In this case, userA FOLLOWS userB
+  CREATE (userA)-[rel:FOLLOWS]->(userB)
   return userA, userB, rel
   ```

-  In this code snippet, we are creating two users, identified by userA and userB, of type person with an attribute called "name".
-After we have the two nodes created, we creat a relationship identified by "rel" of type "FOLLOWS" between userA and userB.<br>
+  Explanation: In this code snippet, we are creating two users, identified by userA and userB, of type "Person" with an attribute called "name".
+After we have the two nodes created, we create a relationship identified by "rel" of type "FOLLOWS" between userA and userB.<br>

   Some helpful commands:
   - `MATCH (n) RETURN (n)` to view all nodes and relationships<br>